atsushieno/managed-midi/README.md

 managed-midi aims to provide C#/.NET API For almost-raw access to MIDI devices in cross-platform manner with the greatest common measure so that it can be "commons" either on Mono or .NET, everywhere, as well as standard MIDI file manipulation and player functionality.

-In particular, this library is used by these projects:
+In particular, this library is used and tested by these projects:

 - https://github.com/atsushieno/mugene/ - music macro language (MML) compiler for SMF
 - https://github.com/atsushieno/xmdsp - visual MIDI player for MML-based composers